l1mey112/stas-vscode/README.md

 This is the Visual Studio Code extension for [stas](https://github.com/l1mey112/stas), a stack based compiled programming language.
 Enables support for syntax highlighting.

 The extension is published at the [open-vsx](https://open-vsx.org/extension/l-m/stas-vscode) registry, download a copy there.
+If you are using vscodium, search for it in the extensions tab.

 # Preview